 The baiji was declared extinct in December 2006 following an intense, carefully managed and thorough dedicated survey of the entire Yangtze River, which failed to spot or hear a single baiji (2 boats surveyed the entire historical range of the baiji twice over a 6 week dedicated survey).
 There have been no verified sightings since and so the only conclusion we can come to is that the baiji is gone forever - extinct - and humankind is entirely to blame.
 The baiji Lipotes vexillifer represented a unique branch of evolutionary history for whales, dolphins and porpoises; it was the only living representative of the family Lipotidae and so the loss of the baiji, an evolutionary distinct dolphin, with no close relatives, means the loss of an entire family of mammals - and clearly a huge loss of biodiversity.

 Before China's industrialisation in the 1950s there were an estimated 6000 baiji living in the Yangtze's thriving ecosystem.
 They migrated up- and downstream.
 By the mid 1980s surveys revealed that only an estimated few hundred baiji survived; by 1990, the baiji was critically endangered - there were only thought to be 100 left and in 1997 only 13 individuals remained.
 The nosedive in baiji numbers was fast and shocking.
-The primary factor driving this decline was probably unsustainable bycatch in local fisheries, particularly rolling hook long-lines, together with wider-scale habitat degradation.
+The primary factor driving this decline was probably unsustainable bycatch in local fisheries, particularly rolling hook long-lines, together with wider-scale habitat degradation and pollution.

 Early on in the industrialisation process baijis were hunted for meat, oil and leather.
 Human development along the river was intense and rapid.
 It is believed that 10% of the world's human population lives in the Yangtze basin today, and massive scale human environmental impacts are a testimony to that.
 The Yangtze is intensely used, it is a busy waterway, used by thousands of large transport vessels at any one time; it is heavily contaminated with oil, plastics and sewage, dredged for building materials and constantly being further developed for hydroelectric power and bridge building.